-Escape to lodges with hot tubs near Beverley for that perfect Yorkshire break in a historic market town.
-With stunning medieval architecture including the Gothic masterpiece of Beverley Minster and the 15th-century North Bar gate.
-Our lodge accommodation here provides privacy and space that hotels simply can’t match, with the bonus of your own bubbling hot tub.
+Escape to lodges with hot tubs near Beverley for that perfect Yorkshire break in this beautiful market town.
+With its stunning medieval architecture including the Gothic masterpiece of Beverley Minster and the 15th-century North Bar gate.
+Our lodges here give you privacy and space that hotels simply can’t match, with the bonus of your own bubbling hot tub.

 Experience Beverley’s unique mix of attractions including the Racecourse, Beverley Westwood’s open parkland and the hands-on exhibits at Treasure House Museum.
 The town centre features independent shops and traditional markets alongside excellent pubs serving local ales.
 Just a short drive away you’ll find the Yorkshire Wolds and beautiful coastline at Bridlington.

-Your lodge retreat offers the ideal base to experience both countryside tranquility and town amenities.
-Many visitors enjoy cycling the rolling Wolds landscapes before returning to soak in their private hot tub.
+Our lodge breaks offer the ideal base to experience both countryside and town with many visitors enjoying cycling the rolling Wolds landscapes.

-Just minutes from Beverley town centre, High Farm Holiday Park offers fishing lakes and a 9-hole golf course that’ll keep outdoor enthusiasts busy all holiday long.
+Just minutes from Beverley town centre, High Farm Holiday Park offers fishing lakes and a 9-hole golf course.

-The spacious deluxe super pods are perfect for couples or small families with their clever open plan design.
-Each pod features a double bed plus sofa bed that accommodates two children or an extra adult.
-The real treat waits outside with your private hot tub on the deck ready for evening relaxation.
+The spacious deluxe super pods are perfect for couples or small families with their clever open-plan design.
+Each pod features a double bed plus a sofa bed that accommodates two children or an extra adult.
+The real treat waits outside with your private hot tub on the deck.

-Beverley town is right on your doorstep with its stunning Minster, historic marketplace and countless pubs.
-The gorgeous East Yorkshire coast is within easy reach too – Hornsea (15 miles), Bridlington (23 miles) and Scarborough (42 miles) offer traditional seaside fun.
+Beverley town is right on your doorstep with the gorgeous East Yorkshire coast within easy reach too.
+You’ve got Hornsea (15 miles), Bridlington (23 miles) and Scarborough (42 miles) offer traditional seaside fun.
 North Yorkshire Moors National Park makes a fantastic day trip with its wild landscapes.

-On site you’ll find everything needed for a fuss-free stay.
+On site, you’ll find everything needed for a fantastic hassle-free stay.
 The coffee shop serves up morning brews and snacks, while the shop stocks local produce and essentials.
 Kids will love the outdoor play area and grown-ups can sneak off for a peaceful fishing session at one of the lakes.
-The scenic cycling tracks are perfect for burning off holiday indulgences!

 Just 4 miles from Beverley, Croft Park Lodges combines luxury with a cracking Yorkshire location – plus their weekend live music events give you a proper night out without leaving the site!